 Required changes to asset management system arising from this AM Plan

-- Full utilisation of all components of the AM module. - Improved mapping of sewerage pipework. - Link customer requests with specific assets to give a better service indicator.
+- Full utilisation of all components of the AM module. - GIS links for easier asset location which improves rates of information reliability. - Link customer requests with specific assets to give a better service indicator.

 7.2 Improvement Program